Annual Events & Conferences

-Heartland Environmental & Resource Economics Workshop (Fall) iSEE is a co-sponsor of this annual conference along with the Department of Agricultural and Consumer Economics, the College of ACES Office of Research.
+Heartland Environmental & Resource Economics Workshop (Fall) iSEE is a co-sponsor of this annual conference along with the Department of Agricultural and Consumer Economics, and the College of ACES Office of Research.
 The seventh annual HERE conference was Nov.
 11-13, 2016, in the Illini Union.
 More information on the conference website.